 If Keith Bonney had known the amount of time and work it was going to take to renovate, expand and improve Turtle Lake Campground, he might’ve changed his mind before he even got started.
 “I don’t know, I think I still would’ve done it,” he said with a smile as he eyed up another full weekend of campers.
-In the past four years, the campground has grown from 58 original sites to 144, most with electric and water hook up, and last year he added a new, separate 25-site horse camping area.
+In the past four years, the campground has grown from 58 original sites to 144, most with electric and water hook up, and they added a new, separate 25-site equestrian camping area.

 As a businessman and father, Keith Bonney was looking for something for his two daughters and he saw potential in the sleepy campground on quiet Turtle Lake in Benzie County.
 “They didn’t want to be in the